-FUEL VALVES (U) - A fuel tank selector valve is provided on oil cooler mounting bracket.
+FUEL VALVE (U) - A fuel tank selector valve is provided on the control panel.
 The fuel tank selector valve has three positions:

-Off: The tank selector is off when the lever points away from the machine.
-The selector should be off whenever the machine is transported or stands unused for any length of time.
+OFF: The tank selector is off when the lever points toward the operator The selector should be off whenever the machine is transported or stands unused for any length of time.
 Shutting off the fuel supply avoids the possibility of flooding should any dirt get under the carburetor float needle.
 Leaving the tank selector in either tank position can allow severe flooding, which may ruin the engine by diluting the oil.

-Right Tank: Fuel flows from the right tank when the selector is turned 1/4 turn toward the right, when facing the valve.
+ON: Fuel flows from the tank when the selector is turned 1/4 turn toward the left, when facing the valve.

-Left Tank: Fuel flows from the left tank when the selector is turned 1/4 turn toward the left, when facing the valve.
+RESERVE: Fuel flows from the tank when the selector is turned 1/4 turn toward the right, when facing the valve.
+A small reserve is available in the event the machine starts to run out of fuel.
+This reserve is meant to allow you to drive your machine to a safe place to refuel.

-Located on oil cooler behind seat.
+Located on control panel.